-The Flooding Mitigation Projects consist of the channel reaches along District jurisdictional channels that are located within the 100-year FEMA floodplain boundaries.
+The Flooding Mitigation Projects consist of the channel reaches along VCWP jurisdictional channels that are located within the 100-year FEMA floodplain boundaries.
 Flood damages were estimated based on FEMA 100-year floodplain information, land use data and structural value information contained in Ventura County's parcel database.
 Flood mitigation project costs were estimated based on the associated damages.
 Detailed deficiency analyses were performed to determine the improvements to solve flooding issues.
-The resultant projects are general flood-mitigation projects with construction costs equal to the flooding damages.
+The resultant projects are general flood-mitigation projects with construction costs equal to or less than potential flooding damages.